-Jack has received industry praise for his design work across apparel, watches, footwear, luggage, and accessories, and he and his work have been featured in The New York Times, GQ, Esquire, Vogue, The Wall Street Journal, The London Times, Vanity Fair, The New Yorker, Monocle, Rolling Stone, Foreign Policy, Antiquity, The New England Classical Journal, Hypebeast, and The Financial Times.
+Jack combines obsessive historical research with a slightly subversive, inclusive take on “the classics.”
+He has received industry praise for his design work across apparel, watches, footwear, luggage, and accessories.
+Jack and his work have been featured in The New York Times, Vogue, GQ, Esquire, Vanity Fair, The New Yorker, The Wall Street Journal, The London Times, Monocle, Rolling Stone, Hodinkee, Hypebeast, Foreign Policy, The New England Classical Journal, Antiquity, and The Financial Times.

 Jack is a Fellow of The Explorers Club, the Royal Society of Arts, the Royal Asiatic Society, and the Royal Numismatic Society; and a Life Member of the Archaeological Institute of America, Oxford University Boat Club, and the I.B.F. at Harry’s Bar in Paris.
 Jack also serves on the board of Row New York, a non-profit organization dedicated to empowering young people through the sport of rowing regardless of background or ability.